worldflora/wfo-general-curatorial-team/README.md

 **This is the GitHub repository for the WFO General Curatorial Team**

+We **will** use this to manage general curatorial suggestions and decisions.

-If you want to suggest a publication or a group that needs revision please use the issue tracker to suggest changes for the team to discuss and work on.
+If you want to suggest a publication that contains classification you think we should consider please use the literture issue or if you have a specific taxonomic proposal, please use that.
+Do fill in the forms as much as possible it will help in the decision making.

 Taxonomic changes should be based on published works.
-Changes will be discussed and voted on and then integrated into Rhakhis.
+Changes will be discusse, voted on and if approved then integrated into Rhakhis.

 [Suggest literature or propose a taxonomic change here.](https://github.com/worldflora/wfo-general-curatorial-team/issues/new/choose)